addiscent/php-server-mon-sys/README.md

     https://github.com/phpservermon/phpservermon/blob/develop/docs/faq.rst

 ## Managing _Php-Server-Mon-Sys_
+#### Transitioning From Evaluation To Production
+When you have finished learning what _Php-Server-Mon-Sys_ is all about, you will probably eventually wish to discard the data accumulated during evaluation.
+The easiest and fastest way to do so is to delete the _PHP Server Monitor_ database.
+Deleting the database causes _Php-Server-Mon-Sys_ to automatically create a new one.

+Keep in mind that deleting the database deletes all data previously created during _PHP Server Monitor_ Initialization.
+In addition to all server history data, the list of servers and any user and admin accounts are deleted.

+To delete the existing database, enter the following commands:

+    $ sudo ./delete-database.sh  # sudo or other superuser power required

+After the database is deleted, a new database will be automatically created.
+This will take several minutes, so wait a few.
+Then, use a web browser to visit your _PHP Server Monitor_ page per usual, (default, localhost:28684).
+If you see an error message which says "can't connect to database", wait a little longer and retry.
+Follow the prompts and begin using as normal.

 #### The _Php-Server-Mon-Sys_ Home Directory
 _Php-Server-Mon-Sys_-specific management commands, such as the _.sh_ BASH scripts, and "docker-compose...", _should always be executed with the Php-Server-Mon-Sys Home directory as the present working directory, (pwd)_.